 If you've ever passed on a low-back top or dress due to qualms about what bra to wear, here's a quick DIY project that might nix such qualms in the future.
 After posting about a few holiday dresses this season, several readers (thank you all!) informed me about a low-back bra converter.
 It's very affordable to buy, but not always easy to find right when you need it.

 Thankfully, the converter design is not rocket science.
-The night before my event, I scrounged up some supplies at home and finished one in 5 minutes.
+The night before my event, I scrounged up some supplies at home and finished a bra strap converter on my own in 5 minutes.
 All you need is:

 Directions: